huggingface/optimum-graphcore/examples/language-modeling/README.md

 ### BERT pretraining

-The following example pretrains BERT on Wikipedia English.
+The following example pretrains BERT on English Wikipedia.
 The model is trained on two tasks:

     - Masked Language Modeling (MLM)
     - Next Sentence Prediction